PARKYUNSU/PARKYUNSU/README.md

 [![Naver Mail](https://img.shields.io/badge/Naver-03C75A?style=for-the-badge&logo=naver&logoColor=white)](mailto:yunsu4846@naver.com)
 [![Email](https://img.shields.io/badge/Email-EA4335?style=for-the-badge&logo=gmail&logoColor=white)](mailto:qkrdbstn24@gmail.com)

-I am an AI engineer with expertise in computer vision (CV) and a strong interest in natural language processing (NLP) and text-to-speech (TTS).
-My primary areas of focus include image retrieval, self-supervised learning, few-shot and zero-shot learning, as well as tackling challenges in noisy image segmentation using JointNet and addressing data-scarce scenarios.
+I am an AI engineer with expertise in computer vision (CV), natural language processing (NLP), and text-to-speech (TTS).
+My primary areas of focus include a strong emphasis on developing lightweight and efficient models for deployment in resource-constrained environments, image retrieval, self-supervised learning, few-shot and zero-shot learning, as well as tackling challenges in noisy image segmentation using JointNet and addressing data-scarce scenarios.

-I specialize in CNN-based object detection, segmentation, and classification using PyTorch and have a keen interest in advancing practical AI solutions through efficient and scalable methods.
+I specialize in CNN-based object detection, segmentation, and classification using PyTorch, striving to advance practical AI solutions through scalable methods that balance performance and computational efficiency.

 Feel free to modify it further if you'd like to emphasize any specific aspect!